Travus/Travus_Bot_Base/README.md

 To stop the bot simply interrupt the program with `ctrl + c` or by closing the terminal.

 **6: Configure the Bot (Optional)**
-How that you have started the bot, you can change its settings from inside Discord via bot commands.
+Now that you have started the bot, you can change its settings from inside Discord via bot commands.
 The settings you can change include; [changing the bot prefix](https://github.com/Travus/Travus_Bot_Base/wiki/Commands#changing-prefix), setting whether the bot should [delete command triggers or not](https://github.com/Travus/Travus_Bot_Base/wiki/Commands#deleting-command-triggers), and writing the [bot description and additional credit sections](https://github.com/Travus/Travus_Bot_Base/wiki/Commands#customize-bot-information) for the about command.
 For more information see the [command reference page](https://github.com/Travus/Travus_Bot_Base/wiki/Commands).

 ---
 ### Contact & Credits